PXLbros/ember-cli-asset-loader/README.md

 # Ember-cli-asset-loader

 Sometimes you may want to control the loading of large assets in your app or website to avoid pop in after the templates render.
 Ember-cli-asset-loader provides you with tools to integrate pre-loading into your ember app's routes.
+Each of the following functions will return promises that resolve when the asset has loaded.
+If the asset fails to load, the promise will not reject, but will reslove with the value `false`.

 ## Asset Loader Service